aathil28/CDC_Diabetes_Health_Indicators_Preprocessing_Dataset/README.md

-# CDC Diabetes Health Indicators – Data Preprocessing & Exploratory Data Analysis
+# CDC Diabetes Health Indicators – Data Preprocessing & Model Building

 ## Overview

-This project demonstrates a comprehensive **Exploratory Data Analysis (EDA)** and **Data Preprocessing** workflow on the **CDC Diabetes Health Indicators** dataset from the **UCI Machine Learning Repository**.
-The notebook focuses on data exploration, cleaning, visualization, feature analysis, and preprocessing techniques to prepare the dataset for machine learning applications.
+This project presents a comprehensive workflow for **data preprocessing, exploratory data analysis (EDA), machine learning, ensemble learning, and deep learning** using the **CDC Diabetes Health Indicators** dataset from the **UCI Machine Learning Repository**.

+The project focuses on preparing the dataset for predictive modeling through data cleaning, feature analysis, preprocessing, model development, hyperparameter tuning, and performance evaluation.
+Multiple machine learning algorithms and an Artificial Neural Network (ANN) were implemented and compared to identify the best-performing model for diabetes prediction.

 **Dataset Source:** https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators